nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 -----
 ## 7. Spectral Analysis

-Nonparametric spectral analysis done with
+Nonparametric spectral analysis is done with

 > **`mvspec()`**